3jq/hwid-getter/README.md

 # Output

-Your HWID is encoded into Base64, so output will look like '0YHQvtGB0Lgg0YXRg9C5INGB0L7RgdC4INGF0YPQuQ=='
+Output is very dependent on key to hwid, so just test it, dude.